 If given only 48 hours In Amsterdam, you can break down your visit and start exploring the 17th century Low Countries to the modern Dutch way of living.
 Visit calming canals, mesmerizing artworks, inviting coffee shops, historical buildings, all in just 48 hours.
 Is it achievable?
 Yes, of course!

-Start your journey of Day One in Amsterdam at the center of the city’s historical district, Dam Square.
+Start your journey of Day One in Amsterdam at the centre of the city’s historic district, Dam Square.
 This is also its public transportation network.
 Here, you can enjoy the view of the 17th century Royal Palace, New Church (Nieuwe Kerk) and the National Monument.
 Along the road, take note of vendors selling waffles and sweet stuff.
 Try them out!

 They say that the best way to explore Amsterdam is on a bike.
 So, go ahead and rent a bike!
 There is a place where you can hire a bike at the square.
 If you are not sure about cycling around alone.
 You can opt to go for a guided ride.
 This guided ride will offer you on visiting historical warehouse districts and beautiful canals.